Groomsport: History

-2011 census
+Demographics

 Groomsport is classified as a settlement within Belfast Metropolitan Urban Area (BMUA) by the Northern Ireland Statistics and Research Agency (NISRA).

-On Census Day (27 March 2011) the usually resident population of Groomsport Ward was 3,005 accounting for 0.17% of the NI total.

-The demographic characteristics of the people living in Groomsport were as follows:
+As of the 2011 census, for which census day was 27 March 2011, the usually resident population of Groomsport Ward was 3,005.
+As of this census, the demographic characteristics of the people living in Groomsport indicated that: